 Turn on Tender Access Control for your organization's Platinum account

-- Move to the Profile tab and click on the Edit Profile button
+- Move back to the Settings tab and click on the Edit settings button

 - Scroll to the bottom of the screen to the Tender access control heading.
 Select the On option to enable this feature – this will allow only the Org Admins to create new tenders.
 By default, new tenders will then have access control turned on.
 The Org Admins can then grant other users in your organization, access to the tenders.
 If you prefer to allow all users within your organization to create and access the tenders, then simply select the Off option.
 With this option, by default, new tenders have access control turned off.